Skip to main content

 Resources

-High school students that take courses through the SUNY Oswego in the High Schools program are able to access many campus resources that enhance their experience.
+High school students that take courses through the SUNY Oswego in the High Schools program are able to access Penfield Library Online and the STAR-NY Online Tutoring resource to enhance their experience.

 Frequently Asked Questions